microsoft/DataConnectors/samples/TripPin/8-Diagnostics/README.md

 When running M queries from within the Power Query SDK, tracing is enabled at the project level.
 On the project properties page, there are three settings related to tracing:

-1. **Clear Log**: when this is set to `true`, the log will be reset when you run your queries.
+1. **Clear Log**: when this is set to `true`, the log will be reset/cleared when you run your queries.
 I recommend you keep this set to `true`.
 2. **Show Engine Traces**: this setting controls the output of built-in traces from the M engine.
 These traces are generally only useful to members of the Power Query team, so you'll typically want to keep this set to `false`.
 3. **Show User Traces**: this setting controls trace information output by your connector.
 You'll want to set this to `true`.